 If you’re worried about self-defense, the most legal option (check your local laws) is pepper/bear spray and a baseball bat; anything beyond that is up to you.

-If you’re dead set on a firearm, then the consensus is that the Glock 19 handgun with high quality 124 grain hollow point rounds is probably the best all-around option for its durability, portability, and commonality of spare and aftermarket parts.
+If you’re dead set on a firearm, then the consensus is that the Glock 19 pistol with high quality 124 grain hollow point rounds is probably the best all-around option for its durability, portability, and commonality of spare and aftermarket parts.
 The Walther PPX passes as a lower cost alternative.

 If a handgun is not permissible, other popular options include:

 1) Ruger 10/22 rifle with 40 grain copper-plated ammo.
 Low cost, ammo is cheap to buy in bulk, low recoil due to small round, not as loud as other guns.
 Works best for hunting small game.
 Not recommended for self-defense but can work as a last resort with proper placement.
 There’s a takedown version that splits in half for compact transport.

 4) Hi-Point 995 or 4595 carbine with +P rated hollow points.
-Probably the cheapest effective choice for home defense; uses handgun ammo but has limited round capacity.
+Cheapest option for home defense; uses handgun ammo but has limited round capacity.
 Hits harder than a handgun due to the longer barrel.
+Not as high quality or reliable as a Glock, but sufficient for home defense use.

 Goes without saying that if you are at risk for theft, or have kids, or if kids ever so much as step a foot in your house, keep your firearms locked up in a safe place.
 Educate yourself on safety procedures and take courses or watch videos to train correctly on firearm use until it becomes automatic, because only automatic motions can be relied upon in high stress situations.